 HOW TO BECOME A TEACHER IN AMERICA

-The United States offers an extensive Exchange Visitor Visa (J-1) program that allows foreigners to temporarily reside in the United States for a variety of reasons.
-The program includes students, au pairs, physicians, and of course, teachers.
-Making use of this program is an excellent way to teach in America.
+The United States offers an extensive Exchange Visitor Visa J-1 program that allows foreign nationals to temporarily reside in the United States for a variety of reasons.
+Program participants include students, au pairs, physicians, and of course, teachers who agree to come to the United States temporarily to work as full-time teachers of record at accredited primary or secondary schools.
+Making use of this program is an excellent way to teach in the USA.

 BENEFITS OF TEACHING IN THE UNITED STATES FOR INTERNATIONAL TEACHERS